frida/frida-website/_i18n/en/_docs/android.md

 $ adb shell "/data/local/tmp/frida-server &"
 {% endhighlight %}

+Some apps might be able to detect frida-server location.
+Change the frida-server binary to a random name, or moving the frida-server binary to another location such as /dev should work.

 For the last step, make sure you start frida-server as root, i.e. if you are doing this on a rooted device, you might need to *su* and run it from that shell.